Grace College & Seminary: Prison program

 For many years Grace College maintained a ministry to the incarcerated in Indiana at various correctional facilities throughout the state directed by John Teevan.
 However, due to legal changes in the state of Indiana, this ministry has transitioned to a GED program.
 The institution now manages the GED program for five correction facilities in northern Indiana.

-Commuter Schools
+Commuter schools

 Since 2011, Grace College has added a satellite location in Indianapolis that offered associates and bachelor's degree completion.
 It was located at 96th and Meridian on the North side of Indianapolis.
-They have since closed down that location, but have opened and been developing their location in Akron, Ohio.
+The Indianapolis location has since closed, but the institution has since opened and developed a new location in Akron, Ohio.